FabioNotaro2001/Siegefend/README.md

 Siegefend demonstrates essential OO design in action: multiple interacting classes (GameEngine, Enemy, Turret, Projectile, Map), modular configuration, and evolving game logic.
 It’s easy to extend, customize, and refine for added complexity or polish.

 Enjoy defending the siege!

----

-Let me know if you’d like me to review the actual Java code or config specifics to tailor README sections about packages or class names.
-::contentReference[oaicite:4]{index=4}